 SAM VAGHAR, Executive Director

 Sam Vaghar is the Executive Director and Co-founder of The Millennium Campus Network (MCN), cultivating the next generation of social impact leaders on university campuses.
 In this capacity, Sam engages with institutional partners; he also represents MCN on the global stage, sharing MCN with US Presidents, US Embassies, the UN, and with CEOs of the world's leading companies and foundations.
 Under Sam’s leadership, the MCN educates over 1,000 campus leaders through annual conferences and trains emerging leaders through the Millennium Fellowship and global campaigns.
 In 2011, Sam was invited by the State Department as the featured speaker in a tour across Bosnia and Herzegovina.
 During that summer Sam met with President Barack Obama in the Roosevelt Room at the White House to share perspectives of US youth leaders.
 The following year, Sam was selected for the 2012 list of the “Top 99 most influential foreign policy leaders under the age of 33″ by The Diplomatic Courier and Young Professionals in Foreign Policy.
 Sam has addressed audiences at over two dozen institutions including talks at Harvard University, the Massachusetts Institute of Technology, and at the United Nations.
-Sam is a 2008 graduate of Brandeis University.
-Sam is one of the twelve members of the Executive Director's Civil Society Advisory Group at UN Women.
+Sam serves as an Advisor to the Executive Director of UN Women as one of the twelve members worldwide of her Advisory Group for the term 2017-2019.
 Sam also serves on the Steering Committee of the Opportunity Collaboration and serves as the Co-Chair of the Millennial Task Force of the Center for Social Impact Learning (CSIL) at the Middlebury Institute of International Studies at Monterey.
 Sam serves on the Board of Directors of FLIP National, a grassroots network supporting first-generation and low-income college students that was co-founded by MCN alumni.
 Sam is a 2008 graduate of Brandeis University.
 More on Sam's story with the MCN here.

 RAINA FOX, MA, Partnerships Director